merethan/zoom-H4n-recovery/README.md

 Demultiplexing is the opposite of multiplexing: When the H4n firmware writes two files, they actually are written to disk much like the two halves of a zipper on your clothes or bag become one.
 There's two distinct files from the perception of the user (such they are shown when plugging the SD-card into your PC) but actually on the SD-card there's a part of the stereo .wav for internal mics written, then a part for the stereo .wav for the line in, then another part of the .wav file for internal mics etc. So to you, the user, it appears as two distinct files, but on disk they are interleaved, multiplexed, mixed; call it what you will.
 When loading the disk (partition) image raw into Audacity, this shows as the audio cutting back and forth between internal mics and the line-in signals.

 The H4n firmware writes chunks of each file in a continuous strip while recording, almost like the SD-card is a tape-deck.
-Once you hit stop, it writes to the File Allocation Table (FAT16 or FAT32) what chunk belongs to the 1st .wav file, what chunks to the 2nd .wav file.
+Once you hit stop, it writes to the File Allocation Table (FAT) what chunk belongs to the 1st .wav file, what chunks to the 2nd .wav file.
 To you they appear as two files, but they are one single strip of data on the SD-card and thus in the image file.

+The H4n has two formatting schemes, depending on what size SD-card you feed it.
+Anything over 2GB is formatted as FAT32.
+Anything up and including 2GB is formatted as FAT16.
+The developers of the firmware did this to maximize the effective use of available storage space, as FAT16 takes less storage space overhead than FAT32 does.
+As such, FAT16 leaves more room for storing user data (the recording).

+Why 2GB as turning point for FAT16 to FAT32?
+The Zoom firmware insists on a cluster size of 32768 bytes, which is 64 sectors of 512 bytes.
+All of its writing routines and patterns are based on this cluster size.
+When you multiply 32KB (cluster size) with 2 (binary) to the power of 16 (the number of bits used for addressing clusters in FAT16) you get 2GB as upper limit.
+If you want to address more storage space, you need more than 16 bits for addressing them.

 How to undo this interleaving by means of demultiplexing?